syamantak05/Simon-game/README.md

 A fun memory based game.
-Created using JavaScript.
+Created using jQuery.